Frequently Asked Questions

 How can I access my data in the Registry?

-Accessing your data in the Registry requires that your hospital purchase a subscription.
-With this subscription, an Authorized User at your hospital will receive a username and password that grants them access to your data stored in the Registry.
-If your hospital has not purchased a subscription, and would like to, please contact your Program Coordinator.
+Accessing your data in the Registry requires that your institution purchase a subscription.
+With this subscription, an Authorized User at your institution will receive a username and password that grants them access to your data stored in the Registry.
+If your institution has not purchased a subscription and would like to, please contact your AJRR Business Development Representative.

 How do you keep the data in the Registry secure?